-Our family law team includes members of the Law Society’s Family Panel and accredited Resolution specialists and Collaborative Family Lawyers who are expert in resolving difficult children disputes, particularly involving grandchildren.
+Our family law team includes members of the Law Society’s Family Panel and accredited Resolution specialists who are experts in resolving difficult children disputes, particularly involving grandchildren.

 A grandparent’s first option is to invite the parent(s) to attend mediation in an attempt to resolve matters amicably.
 Save in limited circumstances, attempting to resolve matters through mediation is mandatory before court proceedings can be issued.

 Grandparents do not have an automatic right to make an application for a child arrangements order.
 They need first to apply for permission.
 In real terms, this means that an application has to be made to the Court to determine whether or not a grandparent can bring an application for a child arrangements order.